How to Unfold Top Decays: Unbinned top quark decay unfolding

 This batch-wise kinematic information can be extracted at the level of the loss evaluation, and it goes beyond the usual single-event information, similar to established MMD loss modifications of GAN training~\cite{Butter:2019cae,Bellagente:2019uyp}.

 Second, we weaken the bias from the training data by combining training data with different top masses, but without an additional label,

-It turns out sufficient to cover a range of top masses with separate, unmixed training batches.
+It turns out that it is sufficient to cover a range of top masses with separate, unmixed training batches.
 The range ensures that top masses in the actual data are within the range of the training data.
-We ensure a balanced training by enlarging the event samples with $m_t=169.5$~GeV and $m_t=175.5$~GeV to match the size of the largest sample.
-This is done by repeating and shuffling the input data, which effectively uses these events several times per epoch.
-With an appropriate regularization we avoid overfitting.
-The limited number of CMS simulated events for the eventual analyses makes this training strategy sub-optimal.
+We ensure a balanced training by enlarging the event samples with $m_t=169.5$ and $175.5\,\unit{GeV}$ to match the size of the largest sample.
+This is done by repeating and shuffling the input data, which effectively uses these events several times per epoch. we avoid overfitting using an appropriate regularization.
+The limited number of simulated events for the eventual analysis makes this training strategy sub-optimal.
 We expect larger and additional $m_t$ simulations, unavailable at this time, to improve the results.
-We observed that both steps need to be included to ensure precise, unbiased results.
+As shown in App.~\ref{app:bias}, both steps need to be included to ensure precise, unbiased results.

 Obviously, this strategy of strengthening the dependence on $m_d$ and reducing the training bias is not applicable to all problems, and it does not lead to the endpoint of the Bayesian iterative method, but for our combined inference-unfolding strategy it works, and this is all we need.